scipy/scipy/doc/source/reference/sparse.migration_to_sparray.rst

 change the function name, switch the shape argument to a single tuple argument, leave any other parameters as before, and think about what sort of ``random_state=`` argument should be used, if any.

+The `diags_array` function uses keyword-only rules for arguments.
+So you have to type the `offsets=` in front of the offsets arguments.
+That seems like a pain during migration from using `diags`, but it helps avoid confusion and eases reading.
+A single shape parameter replaces two integers for this migration as well.

 Existing functions that need careful migration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^